BenjaminPlanterose/JRC_seeker/README.md

 ## Requirements
 ```
 Operating system: tested on Ubuntu 18.04.6 LTS (Bionic Beaver)
+Tested on:
-R: tested on R version 3.6.1 (2019-07-05) -- "Action of the Toes"
+- R version 3.6.1 (2019-07-05) -- "Action of the Toes"
-Python: Python 3.9.12
+- Python 3.9.12

-Tested on *Homo sapiens* (3.1 GB reference genome), with the following runtime & RAM requirements: for a 98 GB BAM file, it takes approximately 1 day (using 20 cores).
+- on *Homo sapiens* (3.1 GB reference genome), with the following runtime & RAM requirements: for a 98 GB BAM file, it takes approximately 1 day (using 20 cores).
 Do not attempt to run without at least 50 GB of RAM.
 ```

 ## Dependencies